MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 1. Back on the Azure web app configuration blade, click **Save** to apply the changes and, when prompted, click **Continue**
 1. On the Azure web app blade, click **Overview** and, on the overview blade, click **Browse** to open your site in a new web browser tab.
 1. Verify that the deployed site loads as expected in the new browser tab.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
+1. List all resource groups created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m11l01-RG')].name" --output tsv
+    ```

+1. Delete all resource groups you created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m11l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    ```

+    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review